-Hawaij is a Yemeni spice blend of ginger, cinnamon, cardamom, and cloves, that is used to bring warm, spicy notes to coffees and soups in Israel, so it's perfect in these coffee ice cream tarts.
+Hawaij is a Yemeni spice blend of ginger, cinnamon, cardamom, and cloves that is used to bring warm, spicy notes to coffees and soups in Israel, so it's perfect in these coffee ice cream tarts.
 Homemade coconut mocha ice cream is poured into a grain-free mini tart crust and topped with a drizzle of melted dark chocolate.
-These rich and creamy tarts are the perfect treat to help you cool down and get your coffee fix at the same time.
+These rich and creamy tarts are the perfect treats to help you cool down and get your coffee fix at the same time.

 Hawaij Mocha Ice Cream Tarts [Vegan, Gluten-Free]